irmen/Pyro4/examples/messagebus/Readme.txt

 running on Windows), so if you need a high message troughput, it may not be suitable.

+@todo add queue mechanism next to pubsub?
-@todo maybe promote this into Pyro4.utils?
+@todo promote this into Pyro4.utils?